U.S. Navy to carry out deeper review of coronavirus-hit ship

 Last week, the Chief of Naval Operations Admiral Mike Gilday recommended after a preliminary investigation that Crozier be reinstated.

-“I have unanswered questions that the preliminary inquiry has identified and that can only be answered by a deeper review,” acting U.S. Navy Secretary James McPherson said in a statement.
+“I have unanswered questions that the preliminary inquiry has identified and that can only be answered by a deeper review,” acting U.S. Navy Secretary James McPherson said.

 “Therefore, I am directing Admiral Gilday to conduct a follow-on command investigation,” McPherson said.